-(2) Includes shares that may be acquired upon exercise of stock options either immediately or within 60 days of October 19, 2009.

-- (3) Mr. Crowley is the President and Chief Operating Officer of ESL Investments, Inc. which together with various of its affiliates owns AutoZone common stock as shown in the "Security Ownership of Certain Beneficial Owners" on page 21.
-Mr. Crowley may be deemed to have indirect beneficial ownership of the AutoZone shares beneficially owned by the ESL Group, as defined on page 21.
-Mr. Crowley disclaims beneficial ownership of all shares of AutoZone stock held by the ESL Group, except for the 378 shares owned by Tynan, LLC. - (4) Mr. Grusky is a passive, limited partner in ESL Partners, L.P. ("ESL Partners"), which together with various of its affiliates owns AutoZone common stock as shown in the "Security Ownership of Certain Beneficial Owners" on page 21.
-Mr. Grusky may be deemed to have indirect beneficial ownership of the AutoZone shares beneficially owned by the ESL Group.
-Mr. Grusky disclaims beneficial ownership of the AutoZone shares held by the ESL Group, except to the extent of his pecuniary interest therein. - (5) Includes 157,925 shares held by a charitable foundation for which Mr. Hyde is an officer and a director and for which he shares investment and voting power.
-Does not include 2,000 shares owned by Mr. Hyde's wife. - (6) Includes 740 shares held as custodian for Mr. Rhodes's children.

-- (7) Mr. Ullyot is a limited partner in RBS Partners, L.P. ("RBS Partners"), which together with various of its affiliates owns AutoZone common stock as shown in the "Security Ownership of Certain Beneficial Owners" on page 21.
-Mr. Ullyot was Executive Vice President and General Counsel of ESL Investments, Inc. from October 2005 until April 2008 and may be deemed to have indirect beneficial ownership of the AutoZone shares beneficially owned by the ESL Group.
-Mr. Ullyot disclaims beneficial ownership of the AutoZone shares beneficially owned by the ESL Group. - (8) Includes 1,200 shares held by trusts for which Mr. Goldsmith is a beneficiary and 200 shares held by trusts for Mr. Goldsmith's daughters. - (9) Includes 150 shares owned by Mr. Shea's wife.
+- (2) Includes shares that may be acquired upon exercise of stock options either immediately or within 60 days of October 17, 2011. - (3) Includes Restricted Stock Units that may be acquired within sixty (60) days of termination of service as a director. - (4) Mr. Crowley is the President and Chief Operating Officer of ESL Investments, Inc. which together with various of its affiliates owns and/or controls the voting or disposition of AutoZone common stock as shown in "Security Ownership of Certain Beneficial Owners" below.
+Mr. Crowley is also a current Director of AutoZone.
+Included in this number are 9,611 AutoZone shares held by Mr. Crowley over which he has sole voting power and 16,593 shares owned by Tynan LLC, which Mr. Crowley has sole voting and dispositive power over these shares.
+Mr. Crowley has also reported beneficial ownership of 11,661,597 AutoZone shares beneficially owned by other members of the ESL Group, as defined below.
+See Footnote 1 to the table under the heading "Security Ownership of Certain Beneficial Owners" below.
+Does not include 690 Restricted Stock Units for which Mr. Crowley has elected to defer distribution until after termination of service as a director. - (5) Mr. Grusky is a passive, limited partner in ESL Partners, L.P., which together with various of its affiliates owns AutoZone common stock as shown in "Security Ownership of Certain Beneficial Owners" below.
+Mr. Grusky may be deemed to have indirect beneficial ownership of the AutoZone shares beneficially owned by the ESL Group, as defined below.
+Mr. Grusky disclaims beneficial ownership of the AutoZone shares held by the ESL Group, except to the extent of his pecuniary interest therein.
+Does not include 690 Restricted Stock Units for which Mr. Grusky has elected to defer distribution until after termination of service as a director. - (6) Includes 61,000 shares held by a charitable foundation for which Mr. Hyde is an officer and a director and for which he shares investment and voting power.
+Does not include 2,000 shares owned by Mr. Hyde's wife. - (7) Includes 1,090 shares held as custodian for Mr. Rhodes's children. - (8) Mr. Ullyot is a limited partner in RBS Partners, L.P., which together with various of its affiliates owns AutoZone common stock as shown in "Security Ownership of Certain Beneficial Owners" below.
+Mr. Ullyot was Executive Vice President and General Counsel of ESL Investments, Inc. from October 2005 until April 2008 and may be deemed to have indirect beneficial ownership of the AutoZone shares beneficially owned by the ESL Group, as defined below.
+Mr. Ullyot disclaims beneficial ownership of the AutoZone shares held by the ESL Group. - (9) Includes 1,200 shares held by trusts for which Mr. Goldsmith is a co-trustee and beneficiary and 200 shares held by trusts for Mr. Goldsmith's daughters.